rsimba/nuklus/content/posts/containers-with-docker.md

 +++
+title = ' The Dockerfile'
-title = 'Containers With Docker' date = 2023-11-28T11:27:25+02:00
+date = 2023-11-28T11:27:25+02:00
 draft = true
+author = 'Ricardo Simba'
 +++

 Lately, I've been leveraging a lot containers for production, tests, and learning, and I decided to write about it.